 But certain modifications won't adversely affect your quote if they're likely to decrease the risk of an accident.
 So we don't count tow bars or parking sensors as modifications, because a car with a tow bar is likely to be driven at a slower pace for some of the time, and reversing with parking sensors make a prang less likely.

-The Association of British Insurers (ABI) has produced a commitment setting out the position of certain insurers regarding winter tyres.
-Check the ABI's list, as a few insurers require you to tell them you've fitted winter tyres even though your premium or cover won't change.
+One modification that caused a little confusion in recent years was winter tyres.
+Check the Association of British Insurers' list of insurers, as a few may still require you to tell them you've fitted winter tyres even though your premium or cover won't change.

 Are modifications a young man's game?

 Not at all.
-According to our Members at least, car modifications aren't restricted to young men.
+According to our members at least, car modifications aren't restricted to young men.

 For instance, we found that a third of all modifications are carried out by women.
 And parking sensors were most popular among drivers over 75.